Introduction

 Cons:

-- Some types may release volatile organic compounds (VOCs).
+- Some types might release volatile organic compounds (VOCs).

 Eco-Friendly Cellulose Insulation

-Eco-friendly cellulose insulation continues to be an excellent alternative due to its sustainable composition.
-It is made from up to 85% recycled paper fibers treated with fire retardants like borate, offering both environmental benefits and effective insulation properties.
+Cellulose insulation is a fantastic eco-friendly choice because it’s made from sustainable materials.
+It consists of up to 85% recycled paper fibers treated with fire retardants like borate, giving it both environmental benefits and effective insulation.

 Pros: